WCIU premieres Chicago’s One Night Stand-Up on New Year’s Eve

 "I'm really happy that the lineup for the pilot episode was good, so that people can see what the Chicago comedy scene has to offer," O'Neal says.
 "And they were really reflective of the entirety of the city too.
 It's not just a north-side comedy show or a south-side comedy show."

-While each performer is used to going up on stage in front of a live audience every night, things run a little differently when taping for television.
+While each performer is used to going onstage in front of a live audience every night, things run a little differently when taping for television.
 O'Neal acted as her own warm-up comic, greeting the audience barefoot to give herself a break from her show heels.
-The crowd needed to keep their energy up for four hours straight, allowing for breaks between comics when cameras needed to reset.
+Audience members had to keep their energy up for four hours straight, allowing for breaks between comics when cameras needed to reset.
 And sets were stopped and restarted to account for audio and visual interference in the theater.
 Still, O'Neal says that the comics killed, and the small hiccups were a minor inconvenience.

 Even though O'Neal will be out partying on New Year's Eve, she's going to make sure that Chicago's One Night Stand-Up is on in the background no matter where she happens to be that night.
 The success of the pilot will determine whether or not the show becomes a recurring program on WCIU.

-"I am hoping that it becomes permanent so that the Chicago comedy scene can have a larger platform because it is one of the best in the world, " O'Neal says.
+"I am hoping that it becomes permanent so that the Chicago comedy scene can have a larger platform, because it is one of the best in the world," O'Neal says.
 "There are very few opportunities to showcase that on TV here.
 Just the fact that this exists even the one time is incredible."

 Chicago's One Night Stand-Up Sat 12/31, 8 PM, and Sun 1/1, midnight, on WCIU